zooniverse/front-end-monorepo/docs/CONTRIBUTING.md

     component.js
     component.spec.js
     ```
-3. We use Mocha, Enzyme, Sinon and Chai for expectations.
+3. We use Vitest, Sinon, and Nock for tests.
 4. Zooniverse should be accessible to everyone.
 We aim for our site, and projects, to conform to the [Web Content Accessibility Guidelines level AA](https://webaim.org/standards/wcag/checklist).
 Please test that your changes are accessible using the keyboard, and work as expected in a screenreader such as VoiceOver or Narrator.
 Lighthouse, in Chrome dev tools, can also be used to run an accessibility audit of your changes.

 ## Where can I ask for help?